 - Carefully pour the hot jam into your clean jars.

-Once opened this jam will keep for about a week in the fridge
+- Once opened you can keep this jam in the fridge for about a week.

 Nutrition Information:Yield: 27 Serving Size: 1